 The UK’s Favourite Means of Search

-As Google is the market leader in terms of search volumes most of our analysis and strategies focus on these results.
+As Google is the market leader in terms of search volumes most of our analysis and SEO strategies focus on these results.

 What is Personalised Search?

-In essence Google will record your search history and subsequently personalise your search results if you are logged into any of their services.
+In essence, Google will record your search history and subsequently personalise your search results if you are logged into any of their services.
 This feature is easy to disable and your search history can be deleted if you are concerned with your privacy.

 Firstly you need to check if you are logged into any of Google’s services.
 In the upper right hand corner of the Google homepage or a search results page you’ll see the words ‘sign In’ or your Google account name.
 If you are signed in it is simple to sign out by selecting the ‘sign out’ option from the dropdown menu next to your account profile image.

-As Google’s head of web spam Matt Cutts puts it in this video, ‘if we know where you’re located, whether you’re using a mobile phone or a web browser, we can return you better results.
-If you’re typing pizza, yoga instructor or plummer you’d much rather see the ones that are close by than something that’s located in San Francisco if you’re in New York.’
+As Google’s former head of web spam Matt Cutts puts it in this video, ‘if we know where you’re located, whether you’re using a mobile phone or a web browser, we can return you better results.
+If you’re typing pizza, yoga instructor or plumber you’d much rather see the ones that are close by than something that’s located in San Francisco if you’re in New York.’
 In other words the more information you are willing to give Google then the more relevant the search results it can give back to you.

 If you have any comments or questions about this post, or would like to discuss a specific issue with your site, please get in touch using the form below.